eshull/tech-meetup-rails/README.md

 <hr>
 # Post Epicodus Plan

+## List of most important things to do:
+1. Contact Kyle and ask about his work experiences

+* Take Nate out for a beer and talk about tech.

+* Finish resume layout

+* continue working on white boarding problems

+* Finish building Portfolio app

-## List of things to do:
+## List of all things to do:

-* Finish reading Javscript/Jquery book by Duckett
+1. Finish reading Javscript/Jquery book by Duckett

 * Contact Kyle and ask about his work experiences